abdulfataiaka/todo-drf-api/README.md

 - Update an exisiting todo item
 - Delete an existing todo item

+Todo Fields
+- id
+- title
+- status
+- created_at
+- updated_at

 While building out the above endpoints, we will ensure the following
 - Implement identity and access management
 - Write meaningful request tests